-Amidst a global pandemic and change of ownership that saw private equity investment company Bain Capital take a majority stake in Kantar, the Efficio/Kantar team has spent the last two years delivering $60m+ of savings ($90m including cost avoidance methods) – an increase of c.60% beyond the initial goal of $41m, all while new CPO, Stephen Day, settled into his new role and built the newly designed procurement function and team.
+Amidst a global pandemic and change of ownership that saw private equity investment company Bain Capital take a majority stake in Kantar, the Kantar-Efficio team has spent the last two years delivering cost savings c.60% beyond the initial goal – all while new CPO, Stephen Day, settled into his new role and built the newly designed procurement function and team.

 Kantar is a data analytics and brand consulting company.
 After media giant WPP sold 60% of Kantar to Bain Capital, the procurement function remained with WPP, which meant Kantar needed to build one from scratch to deliver savings and support growth.

-Bain engaged Efficio to conduct an opportunity assessment, assist with the carve-out from WPP, and kickstart its procurement program through an ambitious holistic transformation to deliver savings and set up the function.
+Bain engaged Efficio to conduct an opportunity assessment, assist with the carve-out from WPP, and kickstart its procurement programme through an ambitious holistic transformation to deliver savings and set up the function.

 In partnership with Efficio, Kantar achieved:

-- A newly designed and fully implemented global procurement operating model, based on center-led category management framework covering all regions and divisions of Kantar
+- A newly designed and fully implemented global procurement operating model, based on centre-led category management framework covering all regions and divisions of Kantar

 - A diverse procurement team that grew from three people to 40 people, with a 50/50 gender split